navillasa/biolingual-app/README.md

 * Make the body 3D using an API like [BioDigital](https://www.biodigital.com/)
 * Architect API calls to be more modular

 ## Closing Thoughts
 If we had a lot more time and resources, we could imagine making this application a translation tool for hospitals and medical centers to assist communication between patients and providers.

+## Instructions for Mac Development
+1. Clone or download our repository
+2. Update apikey.js with your ApiMedic and Google Cloud Platorm Translation API (see instructions in apikeys.js)
+3. In your console, navigate to the directory containing index.html
+4. Run the following console command: python -m "SimpleHTTPServer" 8000
+5. In your browser (Chrome works best), go to the URL localhost:8000

+The local server (Python or otherwise) is recommended to prevent browser safety measures that interfere with SVG manipulation.
+For example, when we were developing, we found that Chrome would prevent us from accessing the `bodyboxes.svg` because it read the file as its own DOM, thus preventing us from "going to another page" and compromising security.
+There are probably other workarounds but the Python Simple Server was most convenient for us.

 ## Disclaimer
 This application does NOT replace professional medical help.
 If you have a medical issue. please see a physician or call 911.

 ## License
 Copyright 2017 Jennifer Li Johnson, Nat Ventura, Tim Brady